yevhen-personal/test/README.md

 ## Features

 + ACID stream operations
-+ Optimistic concurrency & idempotency support
++ Optimistic concurrency and idempotency support
 + Custom stream and event properties
 + Arbitrary entity includes within a batch (for synchronous snapshots and projections)
-+ Virtual partitions and stream directory (for multi-tenant apps and global event ordering) [PLANNED]
++ Virtual partitions (for multi-tenant apps and global event ordering) [PLANNED]
-+ Reading events in slices with automatic continuation over WATS 1K page size limitation

 ## Design
 Streamstone is just a thin layer (library, not a server) on top of Windows Azure Table Storage.
-It  merely implements a low-level mechanics for dealing with event streams, all heavy-weight lifting is done by underlying store.
-Streamstone's api is stateless and all exposed objects are immutable once constructed.
+It implements low-level mechanics for dealing with event streams, and all heavy-weight lifting is done by underlying store.

+The api is stateless and all exposed objects are immutable, once fully constructed.

 ## Schema